freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-api-users/gettingStarted_API-usersbeta.md

 <td align="left"><strong>e-internationalization</strong></td>
 <td align="center"></td>
 <td align="center"></td>
-<td align="left", rowspan="5">Makes it possible to uplaod files with different format than NIF.
+<td align="left" rowspan="5">Makes it possible to uplaod files with different format than NIF.
 A full description of all formats can be found in the <a href="../freme-for-api-users/eInternationalisation.html">e-internationalization article</a>.</td>
 </tr>
 <tr class="even">
 <td align="left"></td>